salaheldinsoliman/solang/docs/optimizer.rst

 Array Boundary checking optimizations
 ---------------------------------

-When an array boundary check is needed, solang first used an Array Length expression.
-An array length expression is translated,under the hood, to multiple
-LLVM-IR instructions that are at most timee expensive and not needed (if the the dynamic array size is known).
+When an array boundary check is needed, Solang calls a builtin ArrayLength function, which is translated, under the hood, to multiple LLVM-IR instructions that are expensive and unnecessary if the array's size is known.
-This optimization is done through inserting temporary variables that hold array lengths, and updating the temps in pops and pushes and uses them whenevr needed. this optimization is done for dynamic arrays allocated with constants or variables
+This optimization is done by inserting temporary variables to hold array lengths, and updating them during array pops and pushes.
+It works for dynamic arrays allocated with constant or variable size.

 Check out the example below.